 We are walking proud and strong, Minnesota State on and on.

-In the classroom, on the mall, By the fountain, spring and fall
+In the classroom, on the mall, by the fountain, spring or fall

 Minnesota State we hail to you.
 Purple and gold we're ever true.